 The example invoice is missing dates and has been sent through the ‘email-to-case’ function in Salesforce.
 Within Salesforce, there’s a bell notification notifying the user that their invoice has been processed but not all of the needed information was found.
 Clicking within the case allows the user to manually enter the invoice dates and close the case.

-In this use case, learn how we complete preparation of documents and then alert the user that all data has been prepared and that they can now trigger an automation to input all information into the processing system.
+In this use case, automate invoice processing, learn how we complete preparation of documents and then alert the user that all data has been prepared and that they can now trigger an automation to input all information into the processing system.

 In this tutorial, we will show you how to build an automation flow that determines if an invoice sent to SalesForce has an attachment and whether the attachment has all the required information.